 Recommendation💡

-● Providing a brief explanation of the generated journeys, as to based on which criteria the journey logic is created (e.g., based on your database/most used channels), can help users to better make sense of the results and increase the perceived reliability of the feature.
+● Providing a brief explanation of the generated journeys, as to which criteria the journey logic is created (e.g., based on your database/most used channels), can help users to better make sense of the results and increase the perceived reliability of the feature.

-● A reasoning behind the results is often provided on some AI tools such as Chat GPT.
+● A reasoning behind the results is often provided on some AI tools, such as ChatGPT.

 Some key insights from the final UXR report (the rest is blurred due to confidentiality).